top of page

 Lin Lab is Hiring!

 Welcome!
-We are a tight group of graduate students, undergraduate students, and research staff from diverse backgrounds.
-Our mission is to create biological tissues that recapitulate human responses at scale for therapeutic development.
-Our innovative work combines knowledge of biology, mechanical design, computer science, and more.
-We welcome any interested students and postdoc candidates with a passion for developing new technologies to advance current understanding of cell and tissue technologies.
+We are a close-knit group of graduate students, and research staff from diverse backgrounds.
+Our mission is to create biological tissues that accurately mimic human responses on a large scale for therapeutic development.
+Our innovative work combines biology, mechanical design, computer science, and more.
+We welcome students and postdoc candidates with a passion for developing new technologies to advance the current understanding of cell and tissue engineering.

-If you are interested in joining our lab, please see our current projects and do not hesitate to reach out!
-Prior experience is encouraged, but not necessary.
+If you are interested in joining our lab, please review our current projects and do not hesitate to reach out!
+Prior experience is encouraged but not necessary.

 Check us out on Instagram @linlab_ucla